athos1992/Codefight-arcade/README.md

 # Codefight-arcade
-Solutions to the arcade challenges on Codefights.com
+Solutions to the arcade challenges on Codefights.com using Python3